 By Rick Steves, Steve Smith, and Gene Openshaw

 To learn more about Paris past and present, check out a few of these books and films.
+(And see our similar lists for elsewhere in Europe.)

 - A to Z of French Food, a French to English Dictionary of Culinary Terms (G. de Temmerman, 1995).
 This is the most complete (and priciest) menu reader around — and it's beloved by foodies.